Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 ### How do I backup Playnite library and move it to another PC?

+Playnite 10 introduced built-in options to backup and restore Playnite data accessible from the Library menu.

+To manually backup data:

 - If using portable version, just move the whole installation folder.
 - If using installed version, then you need to move [%appdata%\Playnite](#Preamble) folder, which contains all user information.